inseri-swiss/inseri-core-wp/docs/blocks/python.md

 ### Publicly editable

-Python blocks can be set to publicly editable.
+Python Code block can be set to publicly editable.
 This may be interesting if you want to show calculations depending on certain parameters.
 After a page reload the changes in the code will be lost.

 ## Examples

 [Python Code Block using Pyodide](https://inseri.swiss/2023/02/python-code-block-using-pyodide/) on inseri.swiss.

-[Posts on inseri.swiss](https://inseri.swiss/tag/python-code/) that make use of the Python code block.
+[Posts on inseri.swiss](https://inseri.swiss/tag/python-code/) that make use of the Python Code block.